bcgov/citz-imb-sharepoint/README.md

 - You can disable the feature in the _Manage site features_ page (found in the _site settings_ of the site)

 ## Requirements
-- Most of the solutions posted here require the [Javascript Libraries](./Solutions/libraries) feature be activated first.
+- Most of the solutions posted here require the [Libraries](./Solutions/libraries) feature be activated first.

 ## Installation
 ### Apps